 The earliest available recordings are from 1962.
 In January, he recorded a live album, performing with his high school friend Terry Whelan in a duo called the Two Tones.
 The album, called Two Tones At The Village Corner, was released on two record labels, Chateau and Canatel.
-Most of the songs are international folk, including standards such as The Fox, Copper Kettle and Kilgarry Mountain, but Lightfoot included one original (This Is My Song), and also a Merle Travis song called Dark As A Dungeon, (click for clip).
-That's his partner, Terry Whelan, introducing "Gordie".
-The original song is nothing like those he would be writing and performing a year and a half later, but his vocals on the Travis standard were very much in the "Lightfoot style".
-See the Two Tones At The Village Corner album page for the track listing, and to buy it as a digital download (it is not available on CD).
+Most of the songs are international folk, including standards such as The Fox, Copper Kettle and Kilgarry Mountain, but Lightfoot included one original ("This Is My Song"), and also a Merle Travis song called "Dark As A Dungeon,"

 The Two Tones also released a single with two other songs (again, not original songs).

 What I find most incredible is the dramatic change in Lightfoot's style, from these recordings in 1962, to what he was writing and performing by 1963.
-One of the early songs in "Lightfoot style" is Echoes Of Heroes.
-He performed that song in May, 1965 at La Cave in Cleveland (thanks to Joey McGowan for the correction), and the recording is one of those that Koala put out on one of their two bootlegs in 1979.
+One of the early songs in "Lightfoot style" is Echoes Of Heroes (You Tube, audio only).
+He performed that song in May, 1965 at La Cave in Cleveland (thanks to Joey McGowan for the correction), and that recording is one of those that Koala put out on one of their two bootlegs in 1979.
 Echoes Of Heroes is on Get Together (the other LP is called Yellow Bird).
 It's a protest song, and the sound and lyrics are very much "Lightfoot style".
 I know he doesn't think much of the song (he says so in Eric Greenberg's interview elsewhere at this site), and no it isn't quite a Don Quixote or a Sit Down Young Stranger, but it's still a very beautiful song as far as I'm concerned.
 At La Cave, Lightfoot said he wrote the song a year and a half earlier, so that would place it in late 1963.

 From what is probably a bootleg recording, we can hear Lightfoot performing live in 1967 or 1968 on these iTunes song downloads: Live Gordon Lightfoot 1960s.

-Web sites / online stores by Valerie Magee of
+IT infrastructure advisory and support services / Web sites / online stores by Valerie Magee of

-check my Lightfoot store.
+Check my Lightfoot store.

-Steve Goodman Biography, Tom May (store), Bob Gibson (Ski Songs), Steve Gillette & Cindy Mangsen (Cat Tales (Cat Songs), Steve Gillette's The Man), Bob Warren (mailing list),
+Steve Goodman Biography, The Brothers Four, Steve Gillette & Cindy Mangsen (Cat Tales (Cat Songs), Steve Gillette's The Man), Fourtold, Bob Warren,

-World Folk Music Association (store), Hamilton Camp, Michael Jerling, Mike Quick, Cathy Cowette, Spare Parts (Waltz Sheet Music, Civil War Music, Tango Music, English Country Dance Music, store), Fool's Hill Music, Meridian Green, Bill Hall (friend), Brian Gill (store), Dance Flurry (store).
+World Folk Music Association (hosting, store), Hamilton Camp, Bob Gibson - Yes I See, Michael Jerling, Michael Jerling's Fool's Hill Music, Mike Quick, Doug Irving, Cathy Cowette, Spare Parts (Waltz Sheet Music, Civil War Music, Tango Music, English Country Dance Music,